 What is J’Ouvert?
 J’ouvert which in English translates to ‘break of day’ and symbolises the start of carnival each year.
 J’ouvert takes place in the early hours of Carnival Monday before the sun even rises!
-I know what your thinking… before sunrise!
+I know what you’re thinking… before sunrise!
 Yes, before sunrise!
-And yes, it is worth getting out of bed for!.
+And yes, it is worth getting out of bed for!

 J’Ouvert actually originated in Trinidad and Tobago and has since spread across the world to numerous other carnivals.